 Also referred to as agricultural mortgages, farm mortgages are designed specifically to finance the purchase of farmland or equipment and livestock used for agricultural purposes.
 These loans may also be used to improve or expand farmland.

-• Terms.
+- Long Loan Terms.
 Compared to residential mortgages, farm mortgages tend to have longer terms, typically from 10 to 30 years.

-• Flexible repayments.
-You can choose to repay the loan through regular installments that include both principal and interest or make interest-only payments every month with a lump sum principal repayment at the end of the loan term.
+- Flexible Repayments.
+You can choose to repay the loan through regular installments that include both principal and interest, or make interest-only payments every month with a lump sum principal repayment at the end of the loan term.

-• Loan-to-value (LTV) ratio.
+- Relatively Low Loan-To-Value (LTV) ratio.
 Lower LTV ratios are less risky for lenders, but some may be willing to allow LTVs as high as 90%.
 An LTV is the loan amount relative to the value of the property.

 Requirements Of A Farm Mortgage